10 Marketing Strategies to Fuel Your Business Growth

 5. Leverage influencers.

 Want to get the word out there and boost your visibility on social media without taking years to build the audience?
 Then you should certainly leverage influencers.
 But the key is to find the right influencer.
-You don't have to go with influencers with millions of followers.
+You don't have to create partnerships with influencers with millions of followers.
 You could opt for micro-influencers with tens of thousands or even a hundred thousand followers.

 If your sales systems and products are in place, then this makes sense.
-If you have an offer that's clearly converting, and it's simply about more visibility, then this is likely the right marketing strategy for you right now.
+If you have an offer that's clearly converting, and it's simply about more visibility, then this is likely the right marketing tactic for you right now.
 Assess the situation and reach out to influencers and gauge their pricing.
 Do small tests and see what works, then scale.

 6. Build a great lead magnet.